“Do not think that love, in order to be genuine, has to be extraordinary. What we need is to love without getting tired.” – Mother Teresa

 - Seattle University’s Volunteer Guide.
 I downloaded this guide from their site and cannot refind the link.
 Here’s the original document.
 Their copyrighted, material not mine.
 I’m posting it because I can’t find it on their web site.

 - NYTimes article on volunteering at Mother Teresa Mission Charities

 - A beautiful essay on what it was like for this author to volunteer for the Mission Charities.

-- Check out my Planning a Trip to India in 11 Easy Steps: There are many more links to Indian blogs and advice on planning a trip to India.
+- Planning a Trip to India in 11 Easy Steps: There are many more links to visas, Indian blogs, and advice on planning a trip to India.

 - Is it safe for a woman to travel alone in India?
 I found it was, but I definitely had to change my behavior to be less open than I am used to the states.
 This article from a blog called Genderbytes on safety tips, while alarmist in tone, is actually very accurate in some basic things to keep in mind to stay safe.
 After several female tourists were terrorized in 2013 and 2014, I wrote this post to give you an idea of what to expect traveling as a solo female in India.